st235/HSE.2DImageProcessing.Week7/README.md

 ### Make your own annotations

-To make your own annotations file your file need to follow the annotations structure given below:
+To make your own annotations file your file you need to follow the annotations structure given below:

 ```bash
  frame_index_1